Suhas Guruprasad

 So that each ideology can flip those switches on or off.

-the size of the continuum.
-Even after we throw out logically inconsistent collections, we still get uncountably many consistent theories.
-Mathematically we are living in a Boolean algebra of subsets, or its Lindenbaum–Tarski algebra (all theories), whose points form a compact totally disconnected Stone space.
+Now, if |F|=0 then its powerset has cardinality |P(F)|=20.
+Which means that even after we throw out logically inconsistent collections, we still get uncountably many consistent theories.
+We could say that we are living in a Boolean algebra of subsets, or its Lindenbaum–Tarski algebra (all theories), whose points form a compact totally disconnected Stone space.

 A toy example